When Large Language Models are Reliable for Judging Empathic Communication: Results

 \subsection{LLMs demonstrate near-expert reliability}

-Across three different LLMs, Gemini 2.5 Pro (gemini-2.5-pro-preview-03-25), ChatGPT 4o (gpt-4o-2024-08-06), and Claude 3.7 Sonnet (claude-3-7-sonnet-20250219), we observed similar annotation performance with Krippendorff's alpha ranging from $0.51$ to $0.75$ (median = $0.6$).
-Figure~\ref{fig:llm-kappa} illustrates LLM Krippendorff's alpha across sub-components and Table~\ref{Supplemental Information:llms-kappa-median} details LLM reliability with expert annotations using few-shot and Chain-of-Thought (CoT) prompting methods in the Supplemental Information.
-Given the relatively high inter-rater reliability between LLMs, all subsequent analyses in this paper use annotations from Gemini 2.5 Pro based on the few-shot prompt shared in the Supplemental Information.
+When guided by a prompt that combines a detailed framework of empathic communication with three examples of expert annotations, LLMs annotations show the highest reliability with expert annotations.
+Appendix Table~\ref{ED:prompt-variants} shows that this combination prompt led to higher reliability with expert annotations compared to zero-shot and framework-only variants of the prompt.
+We use this prompt throughout our analyses.
+Across three different LLMs, Gemini 2.5 Pro (gemini-2.5-pro-preview-03-25), ChatGPT 4o (gpt-4o-2024-08-06), and Claude 3.7 Sonnet (claude-3-7-sonnet-20250219), we observed similar annotation performance with Krippendorff's alpha ranging from $0.51$ to $0.75$ (median = $0.60$).
+Appendix Figure~\ref{fig:llm-kappa} illustrates LLM Krippendorff's alpha across sub-components and Appendix Table~\ref{ED:llms-kappa-median} details LLM reliability with expert annotations using few-shot and Chain-of-Thought (CoT) prompting methods.
+Given the relatively high inter-rater reliability between LLMs, all subsequent analyses in this paper use annotations from Gemini 2.5 Pro based on the few-shot prompt shared in the Appendix.

-Compared to our expert agreement benchmark, reliability between experts and LLMs closely followed expert reliability with $\kappa_w$ ranging from $0.17$ to $0.86$ (median $= 0.60$), with most values between $0.49$ and $0.70$ (IQR).
+Compared to our expert agreement benchmark, reliability between experts and LLMs closely followed expert reliability with $\kappa_w$ between experts and LLMs ranging from $0.17$ to $0.86$ (median $= 0.60$), with most values between $0.49$ and $0.70$ (IQR).
 Expert-LLM pairs exceeded the high-agreement threshold in 15 of 21 sub-components (70\%), particularly in all sub-components where experts showed high agreement (Figure \ref{fig:stacked_overview}).

 Additionally, patterns of variability in LLM annotations closely mirrored expert variability across sub-components.
 Specifically, we find a Pearson correlation of $0.67$ between expert-expert and expert-LLM kappa scores.
 In contrast, the correlation between expert-expert and expert-crowd kappa scores was $0.17$, indicating higher discrepancies between experts and crowdworkers.
+Appendix includes a robustness analysis of LLM annotations that compares LLM performance across repeated runs, conversational contexts, and verbosity of conversation turns.